mhtjsh/covid19-scRNAseq-Tcell-analysis/README.md

 2.  **Identification of a Specific Inflammatory Signature:** A key finding of this re-analysis is the significant upregulation of pro-inflammatory genes like **`IL32`** and **`CCL5`** in cell clusters dominated by the COVID-19 recovery group.
 This points to a distinct and consistent inflammatory response in sequelae individuals—an aspect not explored in detail with the scRNA-seq data in the original publication.
 The clear separation of healthy and diseased cells in our UMAP plots provides strong visual support for this specific transcriptomic state.

 3.  **Detailed and Corroborated Pathway Analysis:** By leveraging two distinct databases, **Reactome and DAVID**, this project provides a more granular view of the dysregulated pathways.
 While validating the original paper's findings of T-cell activation, our dual analysis offers more specific mechanistic details.
 For instance, **Reactome** highlighted the **"phosphorylation of CD3 and TCR zeta chains,"** while **DAVID** pointed to **"T cytotoxic cell surface molecules,"** both of which are critical upstream events in T-cell activation.
 This provides stronger, more direct evidence for the mechanisms hypothesized in the source study.

+4.  **Dynamic Hypothesis Modeling:** A major contribution of this project is the development of a conceptual and mathematical ODE model.
+This model translates the static gene expression signatures (persistent T-cell activation, IFN-γ signaling) into a dynamic system that mechanistically links the initial immune response to the clinical outcome of permanent but stable lung damage.
+This provides a testable, quantitative framework for understanding the temporal dynamics of PASC.

 In essence, this project acts as a valuable case study in how the re-analysis of publicly available data with alternative computational strategies can yield more detailed and novel biological insights, successfully building upon the foundational work of the original authors.